hazelcast/hazelcast-cpp-client/README.md

 ## 7.1.
 C++ Client API Overview

+This chapter provides information on how you can use Hazelcast IMDG's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

 Most of the C++ API are synchronous methods.
 The failures are communicated via exceptions.
 All exceptions are derived from hazelcast::client::exception::IException base method.
 There are also asynchronous versions of some of the API.
 The asynchronous API uses hazelcast::client::Future<T> future object.
 It works similar to the std::future.

 If you are ready to go, let's start to use Hazelcast C++ client!

-The first step is configuration.
+The first step is the configuration.
 You can configure the C++ client programmatically.
+See the [Programmatic Configuration section](#programmatic-configuration) for details.

+The following is an example on how to create a `ClientConfig` object and configure it programmatically:

 ```C++
     ClientConfig clientConfig;